 So without further ado, grab your planner and add these dates to it.
 They’re the ones you need to know when it comes to UIUC.

 Application Pro Tip

 Don’t confuse our early action option with early decision options offered at other colleges (because yes, it’s confusing!).
 Unlike early decision, early action is what we call “nonbinding.”
-So if you apply early action to UIUC, you should receive your decision earlier than other applicants, but you won’t be locked in to attending our university unless you choose to.
+Applying early action to UIUC may give you the best chance for being admitted to our most selective programs, along with special attention for merit awards and honors program admission.
+However, you won’t be locked in to attending our university unless you choose to.
 You’ll also still have until May 1 to make your decision.

 The UIUC Application